kelanny/alx-low_level_programming/0x1E-search_algorithms/README.md

 TASK: 3.
 Big O #1
 mandatory
 What is the space complexity (worst case) of an iterative linear search algorithm in an array of size n?

+TASK: 4.
+Big O #2
+mandatory
+What is the time complexity (worst case) of a binary search in an array of size n?

+TASK: 5.
+Big O #3
+mandatory
+What is the space complexity (worst case) of a binary search in an array of size n?